Lightning's power play overwhelms Panthers

 It moved Point into the team lead with 14 goals, while Kucherov recorded his 500th point on the tally.
 Hedman ended good zone time by blistering home his eighth goal at 15:06, giving the former Norris Trophy winner points in 24 of the 33 games he has played in this season.

-Sergachev notched his sixth when he finished the Lightning's second man advantage for a 3-0 lead with less than two minutes left as the home side controlled the action with a 16-9 shot advantage.
-Huberdeau cut the deficit to two goals from the high slot when he deflected down Aaron Ekblad's shot, and it bounced in at 2:14 while on the power play.
+Sergachev notched his sixth when he finished the Lightning's second man advantage for a 3-0 lead with less than two minutes left in the opening period.
+The home side controlled the action with a 16-9 shot advantage in the first 20 minutes.
+Huberdeau cut the deficit to two goals from the high slot when he deflected down Aaron Ekblad's shot, and it bounced in at 2:47 of the second period on a power play.
 But Killorn put in a man-advantage rebound three minutes later for a 4-1 lead.

-Kucherov scored on the third straight power play at 9:52 to extend the lead to four goals.
+Kucherov scored on the third straight power play at 9:52 of the second to extend Tampa Bay's lead to four goals.
 Florida played part of the second and all of the third without Ekblad.
-Fellow defenseman Anton Stralman left the game with 14:42 remaining after getting hit in the top of the helmet and bleeding from a cut but returned to the bench.
+Fellow defenseman Anton Stralman left the game with 14:42 remaining after getting hit in the top of the helmet.
+He was bleeding from a cut but later returned to the bench.

 Hedman rounded out the scoring with his second of the game at the 18:05 mark in the third.